herald-app/Herald/README.md

 ## Overview
 Herald is an observability solution that simplifies the deployment of the ELK stack, a popular set of tools used for monitoring the health and performance of software systems.
 It allows software developers to conveniently collect and explore telemetry data, including logs, traces, and metrics, through a single, user-friendly interface.

+In particular, Herald deploys the following applications in a distributed environment and takes care of most of the initial configuration required for these applications to work together as a single observability solution:
+- Elasticsearch
+- Logstash
+- Kibana
+- Fleet Server

+Herald is deployed on AWS infrastructure, which requires that the application that will send data into Herald also be deployed on AWS infrastructure.

+For more detailed information about Herald's use case, Herald's architecture, and the implementation challenges and design decisions involved in building Herald, please refer to the [case study](https://herald-app.github.io).

 ## Table of Contents
 - [Installation](#installation)
 - [Herald Architectural Overview](#herald-architectural-overview)